reinventingthewheel/assembler/README.md

 ## Specification

-There are five registers for general use, and they can hold integers (or chars), named:
+There are six registers for general use, and they can hold integers (or chars), named:

     A, B, C, D, E, F